Task and Finish Groups

-This page outlines the task and finish groups which are currently seeking members.
+This page outlines the task and finish groups which are currently active.

 Task and finish groups work on achieving an aim within a set timeframe.
-Involvement is voluntary and will fit alongside your substantive role.
+Involvement is voluntary and fits alongside your substantive role.

 There are a range of task and finish groups available across the GSS and Analysis Function.
 Please use the website search function if the task and finish group you are interested in is not listed, or email GSSNet@statistics.gov.uk.

-The People Advisory Group have four task and finish groups which are currently seeking members: Further details are available on their GSS webpage.
+The People Advisory Group have four task and finish groups: Further details are available on their GSS webpage.

 The GSS Diversity and Inclusion group helps to embed diversity and inclusion across the GSS.
 Current priorities of the group include: The group welcome new members from a range of backgrounds and experiences who are enthusiastic about making the GSS more inclusive.
 Roles include: This work is ongoing, so a set duration is not yet available.

-The GSS Metrics Task and Finish Group will build on the outcomes of the 2024 group, which set up the GSS Vision Dashboard to measure progress in achieving the GSS vision: Strength in Numbers.
-There are two work strands available, for which the remits are: Members are not expected to be experts upon applying: enthusiasm to learn at pace and get involved is the main criteria.
-This opportunity will provide a safe environment for you to learn and develop new skills which support your wider goals.
-You will have the opportunity to work with senior leaders, including Heads of Profession and statisticians across government.
-The final product of the group will support the success of the GSS vision, and will be used by many senior statisticians across government, including Sir Ian Diamond.
+The GSS Metrics Task and Finish Group are building on the outcomes of the 2024 group, which set up the GSS Vision Dashboard to measure progress in achieving the GSS vision: Strength in Numbers.
+There are two work strands, for which the remits are: The final product of the group will support the success of the GSS vision, and will be used by many senior statisticians across government, including the national statistician.
 The duration of this work is 12 weeks.
 During this time, volunteers will be expected to spend up to four hours per week working on their project and with others in the team.

 The Royal Statistical Society (RSS) and the Government Statistical Service (GSS) are working together on a project about the future of the statistical profession.
 They aim to answer questions including: